isadorasophia/murder/docs/src/Bang/Components/RequiresAttribute.md

 public Type[] Types { get; public set; }
 ```

-System will target all the entities that has all this set of components.
+System will target all entities that have this set of components.

 **Returns** \
 [Type[]](https://learn.microsoft.com/en-us/dotnet/api/System.Type?view=net-7.0) \